EndsM/Shurlin/README.md

 Further development will be different from main branch as of today's view.

 This fork also using LGPL-2.1 License like original repo.
+But there are some more licenses stuff todo if this repo will be continually developed.

 ## Focus